 This mainly covers Bridgehampton and Sagaponnack area wineries.
-If you drive towards Montauk you will find them.
-This was the first part of the Long Island wine region I discovered.
-While on a trip to Montauk we stopped in two of their wineries.
-Hamptons area wineries holds a special place in my heart.
+If you drive towards Montauk you will find the wine trails in Long Island Hamptons AVA.
+Hamptons area wineries hold a special place in my heart.
+The firs time I visited Montauk, we stopped in two of their wineries and that was my first encounter with Long Island Wines.
 If you visit you will definitely want to schedule a trip to Montauk and some of the nearby beaches.
 Since is pretty close to beach houses and public beach areas, this more like a beach-town experience wine-trail-vibe.

 - Duckwalk Vineyards: 231 Montauk Hwy, Water Mill, NY 11976